physimals/asl-docs/basil.rst

 Download
 ========================

-The documentation found here relates to the version of BASIL that is scheduled for release in FSL soon.
+The documentation found here relates to the version of BASIL that can be found in FSL v6.0.1 (and higher).
+We strongly recommend you use that version in place of the one present in previous FSL releases.

 A release of the latest version of the BASIL tools can be found by following the link below.
-This can be installed alonside an existing FSL 6.0 release, we recommend you use this version instead of the version of BASIL 6.0 now (or previously in FSL 5.x).
+This can be installed alonside an existing FSL 6.0 release.

 https://github.com/ibme-qubic/oxford_asl/releases